naman14310/Interview_Prep/Subjects/CN/How Packets Travel ?.md

 <br>

 **How ARP works ?**
-1. The ARP Request is sent as a Broadcast, and had there been other hosts connected to this link, they too would have received the ARP Request.
+1. The ARP Request is sent as a Broadcast.
 2. Host A includes its own MAC address in the ARP Request itself.
-This allows Host B (if it exists) to easily respond directly back to Host A with the requested information.
 3. Receiving the ARP Request allows Host B to learn something.
 Namely, that Host A’s IP address is 10.10.10.10 and the correlating MAC address is aaaa.aaaa.aaaa.
 This entry is now added to Host B’s ARP Table.
+4. Host B use this new information to respond directly to Host A. The ARP Response is sent as a Unicast.

 <br>